 Only by God’s grace did I resist stating platitudes like, “When God closes a door, He opens a window.”
 But seriously, I wanted to.

 In my heart, the situation was simply that easy to fix.
 Or I needed it to be that easy.

 Have you ever noticed how solutions seem so clear when you think about the struggles of others and so inscrutable when you think about your own problems?

 “Just change your attitude.”

 “Maybe there is a silver lining in all of this.”

 The reality is that I didn’t want to share in any piece of my friend’s experience of pain and disappointment.

 My own life and needs were on my mind.
 And, I thought if I entered in, her pain would now be my problem to solve.

 I believe these are two of the top reasons we want to “fix:”

-If you are interested in growing as a person who walks alongside others, may I recommend Serge’s online Discipler Training course?
-A new cohort begins soon.
-The course is a great gift to those of us who’d like to grow in being more life-giving friends, church members, and neighbors.
+If you are interested in growing as a person who walks alongside others, may I recommend Serge’s online course Discipleship Lab?
+This course is a great gift to those of us who’d like to grow in being more life-giving friends, church members, and neighbors.